So many people approach 65 and think, “Whew! Now I will be on Medicare and my health care costs will go down.”

-In a recent article by Boston Business Wire, the experts at Fidelity Benefits said you need $245,000 set aside at retirement to pay for Medicare and associated illness expenses (the expenses Medicare doesn’t pay) as you age, per person.
+In an article by Boston Business Wire, the experts at Fidelity Benefits said you need $245,000 set aside at retirement to pay for Medicare and associated illness expenses (the expenses Medicare doesn’t pay) as you age, per person.

 That doesn’t include the costs of long term care.
 Medicare will not pay for long term care expenses.
 So if a person needs care beyond hospital/rehab/doctor visits, then they must pay for this out of pocket or buy an insurance product.